ansible/ansible/docs/docsite/rst/playbooks_prompts.rst

           prompt: "what is your favorite color?"

 .. note::
-   Prompts for individual "vars_prompt" variables will be skipped for any variable that is already defined on the command line.
+   Prompts for individual "vars_prompt" variables will be skipped for any variable that is already defined on the command line, or when running from a non-interactive session (such as cron or Ansible Tower).
 See :ref:`_passing_variables_on_the_command_line` in the /Variables/ chapter.

    All "vars_prompt" variable prompts will also be skipped if Ansible is run without a TTY (eg via cron job or Ansible Tower).